 🕒 Various dates and opening times, you can select your date & time directly in the ticket selector.

-📍 Nearest station is Wimbledon.
+📍 Nearest station is London Bridge

 🕒 Various times.

-10. Get behind the wheel (kind of) on the DLR
+23. Get behind the wheel (kind of) on the DLR

 Have you heard?
 Ten DLRs now have stickers to emulate control panels at the front of the train, meaning you your child can live out their “I’m driving the train!” moment in an even more convincing way.
 There is also a QR code attached to each panel that allows the ‘drivers’ to add Instagram filters to themselves – getting the coveted front seat on your journey has become even more attractive, right?